HOME BUYING 101

 10. Flood Zones

-Properties located in flood zones present varying degrees of risk.
-Zones are based on historical flood data in a given area and may affect insurance rates, resale value, or safety.
+Properties in flood zones may affect insurance rates, resale value, or safety.

-Low water pressure, rust-colored water, or outdated plumbing materials like galvanized pipes can indicate potential plumbing problems that may need repairs.
+Low water pressure, rust-colored water, or outdated plumbing materials can indicate problems.

-If the property listing information doesn’t match what you see during the showing (such as differences in square footage or the number of rooms), it may signal potential issues.
+If the listing information doesn't match what you see, it may signal potential issues.

-Excessive HOA fees or overly restrictive rules and regulations could impact your monthly costs and quality of living.
-Always review HOA documents carefully.
+Excessive fees or restrictive rules could impact your monthly costs and quality of living.

-If a home is priced significantly lower than similar homes in the area without a clear reason, it may indicate potential hidden problems.
+If a home is priced significantly lower without clear reason, it may indicate hidden problems.

-Significant standing water, pooling near the foundation, or signs of erosion could indicate poor drainage or grading issues that can lead to water damage or foundation problems.
+Standing water or erosion could lead to water damage or foundation problems.

 CONGRATULATIONS!
 You've signed the paperwork, you've received the keys, the house is YOURS! ...Now what?
 Set yourself up for success in the short and long run of homeownership with these helpful tips.